jay-wehran/marketSim/README.md

 ## Overview

 In my capacity as the Production Manager within our market simulation team, I hold a critical role in orchestrating the organization and establishment of our company.
 My responsibilities encompass various facets of production and strategy development, making significant contributions to our overall success.
-Below is a summary of my responsibilities, actions taken in previous quarters, and expected contributions in the upcoming quarters as this simulation is still in process as of 09/01/2023.
+Below is a summary of my responsibilities, actions taken in previous quarters, and expected contributions in the upcoming quarters as this simulation is still in progress as of 09/11/2023.

 ## Responsibilities